 Nathalie Percie du Sert is Head of Experimental Design and Reporting at the National Centre for the Replacement, Refinement and Reduction of Animals in Research (NC3Rs), which she joined in 2010.
 Her programme of work includes the development of the Experimental Design Assistant ...See more See less

-Laura Schaevitz, PhD, has more than 20 years of experience working with animal models of disease.
-Laura is passionate about leveraging advanced sensor technology and machine learning capabilities to improve reproducibility and translatability of animal models.
-Drawing upon her ...See more See less
+Laura Schaevitz, PhD, currently serves as VP at Recursion Pharmaceuticals.
+She is passionate about leveraging advanced sensor technology and machine learning capabilities to improve reproducibility and translatability of animal models.
+Drawing upon her expertise as a ...See more See less

 Mary Ann Vasbinder, DVM, DACLAM, is the Global Head of Laboratory Animal Medicine at GlaxoSmithKline in Upper Providence, PA, in the In Vivo Biological Platform Technologies group.
 She oversees the global veterinary program for the US and UK sites.
 In this role she has led ...See more See less

 |Windows 7||IE8+||FF10+||Chrome15+||Windows 8||IE10||FF10+||Chrome15+|

 - For viewing Webinars:

 - For viewing Virtual Events

 Contract Research Organization (Cro)2%